TheMGRF/Notez/README.md

 Attempt to play a Beat Saber clone with hand movements using THREE.js 🎉

+## Typings
+Typings is an included VSCode addition to help with autocomplete and intellisense for THREE.js

 ## Contributing
 ### Clone repository to local
 ```shell script